TorchSim/torch-sim/docs/dev/dev_install.md

 ## Install using pip

-You can install the basic functionality of torch-sim using pip:
+You can install the basic functionality of TorchSim using pip:

 ```bash
 pip install torch-sim-atomistic